tzinfo/tzinfo/README.md

 ```

 All `TZInfo::Timezone` methods that accept a time as a parameter can be used
 with either instances of `Time`, `DateTime` or `TZInfo::Timestamp`.
-Methods that
+Arbitrary
+`Time`-like objects that respond to both `to_i` and `subsec` and optionally
+`utc_offset` will be treated as if they are instances of `Time`.

-also return times will return an object with a matching type (actually a
+`TZInfo::Timezone` methods that both accept and return times will return an
+object with a type matching that of the parameter (actually a
 `TZInfo::TimeWithOffset`, `TZInfo::DateTimeWithOffset` or
-`TZInfo::TimestampWithOffset` when returning a local time):
+`TZInfo::TimestampWithOffset` subclass when returning a local time):

 ```ruby
 tz.to_local(Time.utc(2018, 7, 1, 12, 30, 0))